S4NKALP/blog/README.md

 S4NKALP BLOGS is a personal website built with [Hugo](https://gohugo.io/) that uses the [hugo-blog-awesome](https://github.com/hugo-sid/hugo-blog-awesome/) theme.

-The website is hosted on [GitHub Pages](https://pages.github.com/).
+The website is hosted on [GitHub Pages](https://pages.github.com/) and is accessible via the custom domain [S4NKALP BLOGS](https://S4NKALP.github.io/blog/).

 ## Motivation